itsmichaeldsouza/michaeldsouza/README.txt

-Spectral by HTML5 UP
+<--
+    Portfolio by Michael Dsouza
-html5up.net | @ajlkn
+    itsmichaeldsouza.github.io | @itsmichaeldsouza
     Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A big, modern, blocky affair with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements.
-So, pretty much what you were expecting -- except, of course, for how it's put together, specifically:
+    A modern, blocky portfolio website with a mobile-style menu, fully responsive styling, and an assortment of pre-styled elements, designed for showcasing IT admin and digital creator services.
+    Here's how it's built:

-- It's built with components from my Responsive Tools project.
+    - Built using components from HTML5 UP's Spectral theme.

-- It uses flexbox, which eliminates all kinds of terrible hacks and clunky layout stopgaps (like CSS grid systems).
+    - It uses flexbox to create a responsive layout without clunky CSS grid systems.

-- It uses Sass* a lot more intelligently, thanks in part to several new mixins and functions I've been working on (as well as a few by @HugoGiraudel).

-  (* = still entirely optional if you prefer vanilla CSS :)

-- A ton of other stuff.

-In short, Spectral's the culmination of several new things I'm working on/trying out, so please, let me know what you think :)
+    - It leverages Sass for more efficient styling, incorporating several mixins and functions.
+    - The site integrates jQuery for smooth scrolling and interactivity.

+    In short, this portfolio is the culmination of several web technologies that allow me to showcase my IT and digital solutions in a user-friendly format.

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.
+    Demo images* courtesy of Unsplash, a collection of CC0 (public domain) images you can use for pretty much whatever.

     (* = not included)

+    Special Thanks to:

     AJ
     aj@lkn.io | @ajlkn

     Credits:

     Demo Images:
         Unsplash (unsplash.com)

     Icons:
         Font Awesome (fontawesome.io)

     Other:
         jQuery (jquery.com)
         Scrollex (github.com/ajlkn/jquery.scrollex)
-		Responsive Tools (github.com/ajlkn/responsive-tools)
+        Spectral Theme by HTML5 UP (html5up.net)
+-->